JonSnowbd/TagScript/Documentation/blank_block.md

 Like how a math block will take the `payload` of the verb and return the result of the calculation.

+Don't forget to set `ctx.handled` to be True if you are not returning None

 ```
 from TagScriptEngine import engine, block
 from typing import Optional